 Yes, you will need to register before checking in for Orientation.

 I can’t register for Orientation before arriving on campus, what should I do?

-Registration for Fall Orientation will be open up until and throughout the week itself.
+Registration for Winter Orientation will be open throughout the week itself.
 If you can’t register online before arriving on campus, you will be able to use one of the many computers on campus to do so once you arrive.

 Does Orientation cost anything to attend?

-There may also be events throughout Orientation that have additional costs.
+However, there may be events throughout Orientation that have additional costs.
 Participation in these events is at your own discretion.
 You will be notified during registration if an event has a fee.

 - Activities during the program and spending money.
 If you wish to purchase anything on campus you will need to cover the cost.
-If your parents and family join the optional bus trip into Waterloo (not to be confused with airport bus), they will need to pay for public transportation (exact change required).
+If your parents and family join you in activities outside of scheduled Orientation events, they will need to pay for public transportation (exact change required).
 You can ride for free with your WatCard.

 I’m living off-campus – should I attend Orientation?

 Yes, at Orientation events you can meet other students living off-campus, learn about many campus resources that are available to you, and familiarize yourself with campus.

 I will be commuting to Waterloo and want to stay in town during Orientation, how can I do this?